abhishekpalavancha/SampleApplication/README.md

 This is the repo for demonstrating JAVA capabilities.

 Please write a backend infrastracture using the Spring framework and the MVC design pattern to:
-- implement the a single Rest API call to process customer JSON objects that are formatted as the supplied JSON sample.
+- implement a single Rest API call to process customer JSON objects that are formatted as the supplied JSON sample.

-- implement the logic for reading/writing to a sql database.
+- implement the logic for reading/writing from/to a sql database.

-- implement the logic to write all the attributes of the json object as a record of a sql table called "user" You can assume a DB name of CommercialUsers
+- implement the logic to write all the attributes of the json object as a record of a sql table called "user".
+	You can assume a DB name of CommercialUsers

 - implementing the logic to send a response back to a client that the db write was successful or had an error.
-	NOTE: The response should have enough information to be meaningful. ie: Simply providing a true/false would not inform the end user as to "why" a failure happened.
+	NOTE: The response should have enough information to be meaningful, i.e., simply providing a true/false would not inform the end user as to "why" a failure happened.
 If successful, maybe a time stamp or other ID for the record is provided.

 - implement the logic to delete a user when receiving a Rest call with a "delete" command and requesting the deletion of a user by their email address.
 	OPTIONS ARE:
-		ADD
-		DELETE
-		UPDATE
+		ADD,
+		DELETE,
+		UPDATE.

 Please assume that:
 - the json object is sent to the cloud in the body of an HTTP POST method